 - People who are financially or socially disadvantaged;

 - People who are homeless, or at risk of becoming homeless;

 - People who identify as lesbian, gay, bisexual, transgender or intersex;

 - Parents separated from their children by forced adoption or removal.

-The majority of Home Care Packages coordinated by VincentCare target people who are homeless or at risk of homelessness.
-Seven packages are set aside for veterans.
+The majority of Home Care Packages coordinated by VincentCare target people who are homeless or at risk of homelessness or who are financially or socially disadvantaged.

-From 1 August 2013, there are 4 levels of Home Care Packages:
+There are four levels of Home Care Packages:

 There is a wide range of care and support services available for people to access, for the purpose of assisting them to remain living independently and achieve their identified goals.